hadreemustaffa/four-card-feature-section-master/README.md

 }
 ```

+2. Using justify-content to center caused some problem for me.
+So I changed to `margin: auto` to fix the problems.

 ### Useful resources

 - [Modus Create](https://moduscreate.com/blog/how-to-fix-overflow-issues-in-css-flex-layouts/) - This is where I found the solution for the problem above, such a simple solution.
+- [Stack Overflow](https://stackoverflow.com/questions/36988406/flexbox-overflow-top-of-the-element-is-missing) - This post is quite old, but it helped me fixed the problems I had with justify-content center and align-items center.

 ## Author